 While the patio is narrow (as is the roof) these seats are heated, making for an optimal hangout on dry nights for margaritas and inventive Mexican food.

-French fare on this patio comes with string lights, heaters, a roof, and that moody waterfront view.
+French fare on this patio comes with string lights, heaters, a roof, and that waterfront view.

-Leschi’s most versatile hangout has tented its newly minted parklet on Lake Washington Boulevard, and it’s open from lunch through happy hour into dinner.
-Heaters reportedly get installed next week.
+Leschi’s most versatile hangout has a tented streatery along Lake Washington Boulevard that's open from lunch through happy hour into dinner.

-A parking lot behind the vegetarian landmark's atrium room now houses an event-size tent big enough for 34 seats.
-The space is BYOB (that would be "bring your own blanket") and while it doesn't quite have the charm of Flora's plant-filled atrium, colorful chairs and some branch installations from Fortunate Orchard do offer a particular sort of ambience.
+A parking lot behind the vegetarian landmark's atrium room houses an event-size tent big enough for 34 seats.
+Colorful chairs and some branch installations from Fortunate Orchard do offer a particular sort of ambience.
 Meanwhile, the atrium has windows open and floors heated.
 Both are walk-in only.

 It’s hard to find a patio experience more considered than this fine dining setup, with tableside space heaters and just two parties seated beneath the covered pergola at the same time.
 All of which to say: Book those tasting menus well in advance.

 Two covered and heated patios shelter wine drinkers (and their kids) from the elements.
-In colder months, clear sheeting turns the wine bar's popular patio into "the greenhouse," while a new space in the back garden (yes, they call it "the winegarden") debuted in mid October.
+Clear sheeting has turned the wine bar's popular patio into "the greenhouse," while a new space in the back garden (yes, they call it "the winegarden") debuted in mid October.

 The longstanding hangout's walled-in garden is tented up, heated, and ready to roll with classic breakfasts and lunchtime salads.

 Ethan Stowell’s steak bistro has traded its mega tent for an impressive semi-permanent patio shelter, plus another one that protects a few individual curbside tables.
 Reserve patio seats online.

-A large, open-sided and heated tent shelters the largest patio of this neighborly pizza restaurant’s four locations.
-Bring your own blanket, or buy one from the restaurant.
+A large, open-sided and heated tent shelters the largest patio of this neighborly pizza restaurant’s four locations, with a few umbralla-shaded tables nearby for sunny days.